pzingg/jelly-actix-web-starter/README.md

 - The person attempting to register will be shown the "normal" flow, as if they successfully signed up, being told to check their email to verify.
 - The already registered user is sent an email notifying that this happened, and includes a link to password reset - e.g, maybe they're a confused user who just needs to get back in.

+## OAuth2
+(Experimental.)
+The local accounts (email and password authentication), as described above, now have an option of an empty (NULL) password field, if they have a linked identity from one of several optional OAuth2 providers (Google, Twitter, and GitHub for now).
+An OAuth "login" flow will send them to the designated provider, and then return them to confirm the local email they wish to use for the local account.

 ## Templates
 Templates are written in [Tera](https://github.com/Keats/tera).
 If you've written templates in Django or Jinja2, they should be _very_ familiar.